‹ Back

 *.fabalista.com

 Although many domains were listed, it appeared that Sean had primarily targeted the content management system of SnackTV for the majority of his report.
 Me and Thomas decided to restructure the approach and target the www portion of SnackTV because Thomas had previously spent time on the platform and found a few blind XSS vulnerabilities.
-The platform seemed different than most because of the fact that it was (1) a German company and (2) a developer network for video producers — not standard Yahoo users.
+The platform seemed different than most because of the fact that it was (1) a German company and (2) a developer network for video producers -- not standard Yahoo users.

 The search page of SnackTV.
 It's apparent that this is a video network, but the registration had to be manually reviewed and therefore we had no direct access to the upload panel on the site.

-While Thomas was busy automating the scanning portion of our project, I spent some time getting a feel for the application (understanding how something is supposed to operate is usually a prerequisite to understanding how it isn’t supposed to operate).
+While Thomas was busy automating the scanning portion of our project, I spent some time getting a feel for the application (understanding how something i_s supposed to operate_ is usually a prerequisite to understanding how it isn't supposed to operate).

 Step 2: Scanning